Manuelandro/AwsLamba-GenPdf-UploadS3/README.md

 Create a new function inside Aws -> Lambda

-In the function source code select "Upload zip", then attach the zip create and save it.
+In the function source code select "Upload zip", then attach the zip created before and save it.

 `Choose Node 8+ in runtime configuration`
 `Set 1 minute in timeout configuration`